vpbrendel/iLoci_Lai2020/work/README.md

 download of primary data to computations and tables/figures, are given in a sequence of scripts and Jupyter notebooks as recored in file ./xdoitall.
-Each individual analysis should run with no problem on a laptop or desktop computer, although reproducing all analyses requires about 200 GB of free disk space for temporary storage of raw and intermediate data files.
+Each individual analysis should run with no problem on a laptop or desktop computer, although reproducing all the basic analyses requires about 200 GB of free disk space for temporary storage of raw and intermediate data files (the large-scale genome compactness analysis summarizing different clades of species in the [./taxa](./taxa) subdirectory would require another 350-400 GB).

 ## Bash scripts